 If you need legal advice or representation in estate planning, elder law, or probate matters, contact our Southeastern Massachusetts and Cape Cod law office today.

-Serving Southeastern Massachusetts and Cape Cod Including the communities of Carver, Plymouth, Brockton, Bourne, Middleborough, New Bedford, Barnstable, Falmouth, Wareham, Rochester, Plympton, Halifax, Marshfield, Bridgewater, Mattapoisett, Sandwich, Lakeville, Freetown, Duxbury, Kingston, Marion, Mashpee, Cotuit, Hyannis, Woods Hole, Brewster, Yarmouth (s), Harwich (s), Orleans, Chatham and Welfleet.
+Serving Southeastern Massachusetts and Cape Cod & The Islands Including the communities of Carver, Plymouth, Brockton, Bourne, Middleborough, Barnstable, Falmouth, Wareham, Rochester, Plympton, Halifax, Marshfield, Bridgewater, Mattapoisett, Sandwich, Lakeville, Freetown, Duxbury, Kingston, Marion, Mashpee, Cotuit, Hyannis, Woods Hole, Brewster, Yarmouth (s), Harwich (s), Orleans, Chatham and Welfleet.

-Plymouth County • Bristol County • Barnstable County • Norfolk County
+Plymouth County • Dukes County • Barnstable County